Here’s a fun St David’s Day craft, a daffodil pinwheel windmill!

 St David’s Day daffodil craft

-Once any paint is dry you need to cut lines into the yellow square of card as shown in the photo below.
-You can draw the lines using the pencil and ruler and then cut along them with the scissors.
+Once all the paint is dry you need to cut lines into the yellow square of card as shown in the photo below.

 To create your daffodil flower, you need to fold in four of the edges, as shown below.
 Fasten them in place with a stapler.